Revision Date: 27 March 2017

 Email an electronic copy of the signed document, single sided only one per employee to email@example.com.Do not bundle multiple evaluations in a single file.
 Provide a completed copy to your Administrative Unit and your employee.

 Performance management documents contain confidential information and should be treated with respect for the individual's privacy.

-Employees receiving an evaluation rating of "Solid Performance" or "Outstanding" are eligible for a merit increase if the employee has completed the 180-day probationary period.
+Employees receiving an evaluation rating of 'Solid Performer' 'Above Expectations' or 'Outstanding' are eligible for a merit increase if the employee has completed the 180-day probationary period.